Voganj

 Voganj (Вогањ) is a village in Serbia.
 It is situated in the Ruma municipality, in the Srem District, Vojvodina province.
 The village has the population of 1,506 (2011 census).

 Location

 The village is located 4 km west of its municipal seat, town of Ruma.
-It is stretched along the both sides of the Ruma-Sremska Mitrovica road, which southwest of the village crosses both the railway and highway Belgrade-Zagreb.
+It is stretched along both sides of the Ruma-Sremska Mitrovica road, which southwest of the village crosses both the railway and highway Belgrade-Zagreb.

 It functions as an adjoining suburb of Ruma as it almost makes one continuously built-up area with it.

 Geography

 Voganj is a rural settlement of the semi-compact type.
 It is located on the loess plateau at an altitude of 97 m.
 It covers an area of 36.9 km2 and statistically consists of two cadastre municipalities: Voganj (20.06 km2) and Marđelos (16.84 km2).

 It is a typical road settlement, stretched along the road.
 It consists of two parts: much larger Voganj (simply referred to as Selo, village) and smaller and separated Erem.

 East of the village flows the river Kudoš, separating Voganj and Ruma, while on the west a creek Mančelov Gat passes next to the settlement.
 Both streams stretch in the north-south direction and flow into the Sava river.